g0dEngineer/ARIA_DIO_AI_RESEARCH/README.md

-This shall serve as a main resource for all of [Dio](https://www.behance.net/gallery/113934681/World-1st-supercar-with-windshield-air-vents-Aria-Dio)'s Ai research realted experiments.
+This shall serve as a main resource for all of [Dio](https://www.behance.net/gallery/113934681/World-1st-supercar-with-windshield-air-vents-Aria-Dio)'s Ai research related experiments.

 1.)
 Artificial intelligence generated car interior